Define Class Methods and Functions

 myUtilityFcn outside the

 classdef MyClass properties PropName end methods function obj = MyClass(arg1) obj.PropName = arg1; end end end % End of classdef function myUtilityFcn ... end

 You also can create package functions, which require the use of the package name when calling these functions.

 Overload MATLAB functions for your class by defining a class method with the same name as the function that you want to overload.
 MATLAB dispatches to the class method when the function is called with an instance of the class.

 You can overload MATLAB arithmetic, logical, relational, and indexing operators by defining class methods with the appropriate names.

-for a list of operations defined for that class.
-All classes deriving
+handle class for a list of operations defined for that class.
+All classes deriving from

 handle inherit these methods.